stgloorious/current-probe/README.md

 The amplifier module is intended to be used as a current probe with an additional shunt resistor.
-The amplifier is placed near the device under test.
-The output signal is digitized by an oscilloscope for analysis.
+The amplifier is placed near the device under test and amplifies the voltage drop across the measurement resistor.
+The output signal is digitized by an oscilloscope connected over the SMA connector.

 ## Progress